janetkuo/csmr-examples/README.md

 ### Namespace configs

 The configs in the "multirepo/root" directory contains a `gamestore` namespace and a [`RepoSync` resource](multirepo/root/reposync-gamestore.yaml) in the `gamestore` namespace, referencing the "gamestore" directory in this git repository.

+If you fork this example, you need to update the [`RepoSync` resource](multirepo/root/reposync-gamestore.yaml) to reference the right repository URL and git branch.

 To verify resources in the "gamestore" directory has been synced to the cluster: